 Governmental agencies and nonprofit organizations offer a range of housing assistance to low and moderate-income households in renting or purchasing a home.
-There are 14 government-assisted housing developments in Milwaukie with a total of 840 dwelling units.
+There are 14 government-assisted housing developments in or nearby Milwaukie with a total of 840 dwelling units.

 Exhibit 21.
-Government-Assisted Housing, Milwaukie, 2019
+Government-Assisted Housing, Milwaukie and nearby areas, 2019